Workum

 Workum (Warkum) is a city located in the municipality of Súdwest-Fryslân in Friesland, Netherlands.
 It received city rights in 1399 and is one of the eleven cities of Friesland.
 It had a population of 4,435 in January 2017.

 Overview

-Nowadays, Workum is probably best known for having a museum dedicated to the very popular artist Jopie Huisman.
-There are four windmills in Workum; De Nijlânnermolen, De Snip, Het Heidenschap and Ybema's Molen.
+Workum is best known for its museum dedicated to the artist Jopie Huisman.
+There are four windmills in Workum; De Nijlânnermolen, De Snip, It Heidenskip and Ybema's Molen.